-In this post, we’ll show you the “open loops technique” that TV producers use to create gripping endings, and show you exactly how you can apply this to your subject lines to help get your email campaigns opened.
+Read on to discover the “open loops technique” that TV producers use to create gripping endings as well as exactly how you can apply this to your subject lines to help get your email campaigns opened.

-It works because our brains are hard-wired to seek out information we desire.
-In fact, a study by George Loewenstein of Carnegie-Mellon found that we actually get significant feelings of anxiety when there is a gap between what we know and what we want to know, and we are compelled to seek out the information to reduce those feelings.
+It works because our brains are hardwired to seek out the information we desire.
+In fact, a study by George Loewenstein of Carnegie-Mellon found that we actually get significant feelings of anxiety when there’s a gap between what we know and what we want to know, and we’re compelled to seek out the information to reduce those feelings.

-How to use open loops to increase your email open rates
+Use open loops to increase your email open rates.

 The key to making this work, however, lies in the “what we want to know” part of Loewenstein’s equation.

-So before you start incorporating this technique into your own subject lines, remember there is masses of information people don’t know, and an open loop will only work in your subject lines if you first show the reader why this information is both relevant and desirable and make them want the information.
+So, before you start incorporating this technique into your own subject lines, remember there are masses of information people don’t know, and an open loop will only work in your subject lines if you first show the reader why the information is relevant, desirable, and necessary for them.

 Examples of open loops in action

-To help you put this into practice, we’ve pulled some campaigns from our inboxes and analysed how these have been made effective using open loops.
+To help you put this into practice, we’ve pulled some campaigns from our inboxes and analyzed how these have been made effective using open loops.

 Subject: What Bruce Lee can teach you about design

 We used the open loops technique in the subject line of a campaign for our recent blog post on the PAS copywriting formula.
-Being an email marketing blog, our readers are interested in improving their click-through rates so we used that as the hook to show the reader this is information they want, while using the ‘little known secret’ line to establish what they don’t know and create an information gap that compels people to open the email.
+Being an email marketing blog, our readers are interested in improving their click-through rates, so we used that as the hook to show the reader that this is information they want, while using the “little-known secret” line to establish what they don’t know and create an information gap that compels people to open the email.

 Like all copywriting techniques we’ve talked about on this blog, the key to using them effectively is balance.
-If you overuse any technique, your audience will start to become immune to it and eventually it will stop having the desired effect on your readers.
+If you overuse any technique, your audience will start to become immune to it, and it’ll eventually stop having the desired effect on your readers.

 Similarly, you may also want to consider the effect this technique will have on your brand.
-Some people find the extreme “What happened next will shock you” version of this technique quite spammy, and the detriment to your brand may not be worth the increase in open rates.
+Some people are turned off by the extreme clickbait versions of this technique, and the detriment to your brand may not be worth the increase in open rates.

 For us here at Campaign Monitor, our approach is to use them in moderation.
-We’re ok with incorporating the technique subtly (such as the title of this post and the subsequent email), but you’ll never see us write a subject line like ‘We tried this Hollywood secret in our emails.
-The results nearly brought me to tears’ as that just isn’t our brand.
+We’re okay with incorporating the technique subtly (such as the title of this post and the subsequent email), but you’ll never see us write a subject line like “We tried this Hollywood secret in our emails.
+The results nearly brought me to tears,” as that just isn’t our brand.